 Regulations require that licensees instruct individuals working with radioactive materials in radiation protection as appropriate for the situation.
-In particular, radiation protection regulations allow a pregnant woman to decide whether she wants to formally declare her pregnancy to her employer, thereby taking advantage of the special dose limits provided to protect the developing embryo/fetus.
-Federal safety regulations are gender neutral and it is inappropriate for facility management to arbitrarily place additional restrictions on a woman who appears to be pregnant.
+In particular, radiation protection regulations allow a pregnant woman to decide whether she wants to formally declare her pregnancy to her employer (Program Director and Clinical Preceptor), thereby taking advantage of the special dose limits provided to protect the developing embryo/fetus.
+Federal safety regulations are gender neutral, and it is inappropriate for facility management to arbitrarily place additional restrictions on a woman who appears to be pregnant.

-By training, women who become pregnant should be aware of the additional safety precautions available to them to assure a low radiation exposure during the gestation period.
-However, they may be satisfied with their current work situation, and believe that existing precautions and procedures provide an adequate measure of safety during their pregnancy.
-It is for this reason that the program is voluntary.
+By training, women who become pregnant should be aware of the additional safety precautions available to them to ensure a low radiation exposure during the gestation period.
+However, they may be satisfied with their current work (clinical training) situation and believe that existing precautions and procedures provide an adequate measure of safety during their pregnancy.
+It is for this reason that the USDA program is voluntary.